 21 July 2020 – The United Nations Office for South-South Cooperation (UNOSSC), in collaboration with the World Food Program (WFP) and the International Policy Centre for Inclusive Growth (IPC-IG), organized a webinar on Managing Continuity & Preparedness of School-feeding Programmes under COVID-19 & the role of South-South Cooperation.
-More information about the event can be found here.

 At least 310 million school children are currently missing school meals in 162 countries.
 The massive impact of school closures has highlighted the importance of school feeding programmes that provide a crucial, widespread safety net that supports vulnerable children and their families.
 Many low- and middle-income countries are adapting their programmes to continue supporting children during school closures and will soon turn their attention towards school reopening.
 When schools reopen, countries will need to rethink how to improve their programmes under a reduced budget scenario and how to prepare these programmes for any other future crisis or a in case of a second wave of the pandemic.

 To support the necessary coping mechanisms, the World Food Programme continued to provide basic service delivery support for countries to adapt their programmes and continue serving meals.
 As schools start to reopen, South-South Cooperation, as a means for knowledge exchange and technical assistance, can contribute to programme adaption and resilience.